Fred Crane (actor): Biography

+Personal life

+In 1940, he married his first wife, Rose Marcelle Dudley Heaslip (div.
+1946), and later went on to marry another four times to Ruth Ceder (m.
+1946; div.
+1959), Barbara Jeanne Garoutte (m.
+1960; div.
+1975), Anita Joan Cohen (m.
+1976; died 1998), and Terry Lynn Halfacre (m.
+1999).
+He had five children.

-The new millennium took him full circle back to the Southern states, where he and his fifth wife, Terry Lynn, bought an antebellum mansion in Barnesville, Georgia and turned it into Tarleton Oaks, a bed-and-breakfast with a Gone With The Wind museum, where guests could view artifacts from the film.
+The new millennium took him full circle back to the southern states, where he and his fifth wife, Terry Lynn, bought an antebellum mansion in Barnesville, Georgia and turned it into Tarleton Oaks, a bed-and-breakfast with a Gone With The Wind museum, where guests could view artefacts from the film.
 Tarleton Oaks was sold at an auction in 2007 due to Crane's failing health, and as a part of the experience attendees were treated to a few hours of fond recollections from his early days in the film industry.

+Illness and death

-Around 2003, Fred had developed difficulties with diabetes, which he unfortunately acquired shortly after his second heart surgery.
+Around 2003, Crane developed difficulties with diabetes, which he acquired shortly after his second heart surgery.
 He'd had successful surgery to repair a vein in his leg, which had limited circulation due to the combination of diabetes and a previous heart operation in which the vein had been removed for heart bypass surgery.
-Unfortunately, infection had escalated in the leg, prolonging the hospital stay, and he contracted a pulmonary embolism a few days later, passing away at 12:10 p.m.
-Eastern Time on August 21, 2008.
+However, infection escalated in the leg, prolonging his hospital stay, and he contracted a pulmonary embolism a few days later.
+He died on August 21, 2008, at the age of 90.

-He was the last male surviving actor who played an adult role in the film, leaving the two remaining males Mickey Kuhn, who played Beau Wilkes as a child, and Patrick Curtis, who was one of several infants who played Melanie's baby in GWTW.
+Crane was the last male surviving actor who played an adult role in "Gone with the Wind", leaving only Patrick Curtis, who was one of several infants who played baby Beau Wilkes, and Mickey Kuhn, who played Beau Wilkes as a child.
+Both Curtis and Kuhn died in 2022.